 - EASY TO SET UP - 1 pole with Clip-pole attachment for lighter weight, easier set up and better breath-ability.
 Perfect for 3 season backpacking trips.

-- FOOTPRINT and GEAR LOFT INCLUDED - PU 5000 footprint and mesh detachable ceiling loft pocket typically cost extra, but we've included them with your purchase.
+- FOOTPRINT and GEAR LOFT INCLUDED - PU 5000 footprint and mesh with detachable ceiling loft pocket - no need to purchase separately.

 - WATERPROOF and EXTRA ROOMY - Near vertical walls maximize interior volume, PU 5000 rainfly, bathtub floor, and taped floor seams keeps rain out in stormy weather, two door, corner pockets, and two vestibule design for gear storage and easy access.

-- PACKS SMALL for BACKPACKING - Packs down small with included carrying sack so you can carry it easily on backpacking, camping, hiking, and bikepacking trips.
+- PACKS SMALL for BACKPACKING - Packs down small, with included carrying sack so you can carry the tent easily on backpacking, camping, hiking, and bikepacking trips.

 The Hyke & Byke Zion 1 and 2-Person Backpacking Tent is designed as a versatile, durable, easy-to-set-up camping option and wins the title of the best overall tent for hot weather in this product round-up.
 With the Hyke & Byke, you and a friend can camp in style and comfort in the warmer months.